Sustainable

 Giving up on growing our current economy means the risk of economic and social collapse.

-of destroying global ecosystems that are our basis of existence.
+Maintaining the conventional growth means the risk of destroying global ecosystems that are our basis of existence.

 Tim Jackson.
 Prosperity without Growth - Foundations for the economy of tomorrow.
 2016